luigicapogrosso/HermesBDD/README.md

 $ cmake --build .
 ```

-To install the library globally from built sources, you must do:
+To install the library globally from built sources, you must do the following:

 ```
 $ cmake --build . --target install
 ```

 using `sudo` if you require administrator privileges for a Linux installation.
-Please note that the installation will build the whole distribution beforehand, hence it is preferable that you first build the other targets without administrator privileges, build the install target.
+Just so you know, the installation will build the whole distribution beforehand, so it is better that you first build the other targets without administrator privileges to build the install target.

 To find the installed library under Ubuntu, you may need to set the `LD_LIBRARY_PATH` in the `.bashrc` file of your home directory: